AdobeDocs/campaign-web.en/help/v8/content/edit-content.md

     >
     >You can change the part preceding the '@', but not the domain address.

 1. Expand the **[!UICONTROL Reply-to fields]** section.
-The sender's address is used by default for replies.
+The sender's name and addresses are used by default for replies.
 However, Adobe recommends using an existing real address such as your brand's customer care.
 In this case, if a recipient sends a reply, the customer care will be able to handle it.

     ![](assets/email-edit-content-reply-to.png)